kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/rest-api.md

 ```
 ## listen

-Use the `/listen` endpoint to submit a blocking request for single transaction result.
+Use the `/listen` endpoint to submit a blocking request for the results of a single transaction.

 `POST /listen`